TassoInMusicProject/tasso-website/analysis/index.md

 	<a href="melisma">Melismas</a>
 	</td>
 	<td>
-		Counts and display of homophonic textures.
+		Counts and display of melismas.
 	</td>
 </tr>